 The information required for the O&M manual will vary depending on the type of project and work involved.
 Typical contents of an O&M manual may include:

-And if the requirement to provide an O&M manual is not in the building contract?
-Well, it will probably still be expected.
-It's good practice to handover the manuals and information you collect during the job.
+It's good practice to hand over the manuals and information you collect during the job.
 Your client may need to refer to it, especially for operating equipment that has been installed.
-It's also helpful to have that information to hand if you, or anyone else, comes back to do further work or maintenance in the future.

-So now we know what the O&M manual is, and how it makes sense to supply that information to the client.
+Now we know what the O&M manual is and why it makes sense to supply that information to the client.
 But what about the health and safety file, what's that all about?

 The health and safety file is a document required under the Construction (Design & Management) Regulations (also known as CDM).
 This document is legally required under CDM, a set of health and safety regulations that apply to every construction project.